Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 - It doesn't require to make your database reachable over Internet
 - You won't have to tweak your connection URI

-1. Follow the procedure to [access your PostgreSQL database from a One-Off container]({% post_url databases/postgresql/2000-01-01-accessing %}#using-a-one-off)
+1. Follow the procedure to [access your PostgreSQL® database from a One-Off container]({% post_url databases/postgresql/2000-01-01-accessing %}#using-a-one-off)
 2. From the One-Off command line, download the Scalingo Command Line Tool using our `install-scalingo-cli` helper tool: